stefl/sketchingwithcode/blog/_posts/2012-08-15-preparing-your-data-for-a-hack-day.md

 Here's a few examples of data cleaning issues I've seen that could have prevented a hack day fail:

-###Supplying a massive database dump in a proprietary format
+### Supplying a massive database dump in a proprietary format

 For instance, your web development team give you a Microsoft SQL Server file that is several gigabytes in size, and gives you a link for where someone could access it.
 The problem here is that nobody has really looked at what it contains, and worse, it means that anybody who wants to see what it contains must download the massive file, have double or triple that in available space on their hard drive, also have a licence for that particular software (in the hundreds or low thousands of pounds, dependent on the format), and have the patience to do all of this too!

-Aim to provide data in free formats such as TXT, CSV, JSON, or XML, and provide a small subset of the data in advance do that potential hackers can get a feel for what is in the data.
+Aim to provide data in free formats such as CSV, JSON, TXT, or XML, and provide a small subset of the data in advance do that potential hackers can get a feel for what is in the data.

 ### Excel documents where business logic is described as formulae